Our Vietnamese Coffee Journey

 How to Make Vietnamese Coffee at Home

 Bringing Vietnam’s coffee flavors to your kitchen is a breeze.
-With a phin filter and Robusta beans, you can whip up our family’s favorite Coconut Coffee or the classic Ca Phe Sua Da.
+With a Phin filter and Robusta beans, you can whip up the classic Ca Phe Sua Da or the creamy Egg Coffee.
 The phin filter’s slow drip gives you that rich, concentrated brew we crave, as shown in the brewing tips from Vietnamese Coffee Guide 2025 | Best Da Nang.
 Natalia and I love experimenting with these recipes at home, and Victor’s always nearby with his chocolate milkshake, sometimes eyeing my coffee.
 Here’s how you can start:

 Our Favorite Coffee Spots in Da Nang

 Da Nang, where we’ve made our home, is a coffee lover’s paradise, mixing modern cafes with traditional street stalls.
 The video Vietnamese Coffee Guide 2025 | Best Da Nang showcases top spots like Cong Caphe, but Natalia and I have our own gem—a secret coffee shop near An Bang Beach, on the way to Hoi An.
-Almost every day, we head there to share a chilled Coconut Coffee, its creamy, tropical flavor like a mini-vacation.
+Almost every day, we head there to share a chilled Egg Coffee, its creamy froth a unique treat.
 Victor loves his chocolate milkshake, and I’ll admit, I sometimes steal a sip when he’s not looking.
 The coastal vibe, as seen in the video, makes every visit special.
 Other Da Nang cafes we enjoy include:

 - XLIII Specialty Coffee (Lô 419, 422 Đ. Ng.
 Thì Sĩ, Bắc Mỹ An, Ngũ Hành Sơn, Đà Nẵng 550000, Vietnam): High-quality beans and a sleek vibe, open 6:30 AM–10:30 PM, rated 4.7 from 6,799 reviews.